 For every Ultimate Reward point you transfer to Southwest, that’s a point that can be used for TWO people to travel free, because you can bring someone with you whenever you book a flight on points (or paid for that matter!).

 Download my free Cheat Sheet below that shares 10 things you MUST know before earning the Southwest Companion Pass, so one person can travel FREE with you:

 7. No Foreign Transaction Fees

 There are also NO foreign transaction fees when you use Chase Sapphire Preferred outside of the U.S., so it makes a great card for international travel.
 Don’t forget to use it for ALL dining and travel expenses, so you can earn DOUBLE points.

 One note on this post: Chase also offers the Chase Sapphire Reserve credit card, which comes with a $450 annual fee, though that can be largely offset with various travel credits it gives you.
-Plus it earns a heftier 3X points on travel and dining and grants you access to Priority Pass lounges (which we found super helpful on our trip to Rome).
+Plus it earns a heftier 3X points on travel and dining and grants you access to Priority Pass lounges (which we find super helpful).